JulienBacquart/MTW-MeSH-wiki/Home.md

 * RDF can contain complex structures without tables/schemas
 * ability to extend MeSH data models
-* easy handling of MeSH data updates
+* eficient handling of MeSH data updates
 * usage of custom prefixes for the translations

 ## Notable MTW features